 - 2 Compare the Top 5 Best Bug Out Bags and BOB Backpacks in 2018 Below:

-- 4 Things to Consider When Assembling a Bug Out Bag
+- 5 Other Things to Consider When Assembling a Bug Out Bag

 Here is a brief summary of my favorite bags—ones that I either currently use or have used in the past.
 I have them reviewed them and rated them for overall quality, durability, and storage capacity.
 Click below each one for their full review.